-- You should always consider price carefully while buying: If you need an expensive model look for deals and discounts to help out.
+- You should always consider price carefully while buying: If you need an expensive model, look for deals and discounts to help out.

 - Automated features make cleaning easier and much more effective.
 For example, brush rolls that automatically lower on hardwood floors to create better suction will give you a better cleaning experience on those specific surfaces.

 - It’s a small feature, but we really like it.
 Cord rewind options automatically snake the cord back into the canister (okay, you may need to give it a little help).
-It saves time and is overall one of those underrated benefits that proves itself over and over.
+It saves time and is overall one of those underrated benefits that prove itself over and over.

 Low Noise Levels

 - Vacuum noise isn’t always important, especially in commercial settings.
-But if you’re in a spot where noise can disturb guests, customers, etc….well, you probably want a canister vac, which tend to be designed with better insulation that can lower the noise levels to around 65-70 decibels (not perfect, but better than powerful upright models).
+But if you’re in a spot where noise can disturb guests, customers, etc….well, you probably want a canister vac, which tends to be designed with better insulation that can lower the noise levels to around 65-70 decibels (not perfect, but better than powerful upright models).

 Read More: Deebot D45 Robotic Floor Vacuum Review